Our phonic teaching aims to ensure all children are fluent readers by the time they reach the end of phase 5 of Letters and Sounds.

 The curriculum, teaching and learning

 Consistency across the school, in our approach to teaching phonics, is key to its success.
-We use Jolly Phonics to teach initial letter sounds and actions, Phonics Bug (based on Letters and Sounds) and games and activities to teach the application through reading and spelling activities.
+We use Jolly Phonics to teach initial letter sounds and actions and games and activities to teach the application through reading and spelling activities.

 Progression in phonics